 When does Ocotillo bloom?
 March through June is the period in which to expect bright crimson-orange flowers on your Ocotillo.
 The Ocotillo blooming season is directed by the rainy season.
 Too much or too little rain can delay or inhibit Ocotillo flowers.

 The plants are quite sensitive to soil type and require gritty, well-draining soil.
 In fact, low fertility seems to be a key to making this plant happy.
 Using compost or excess fertilizer will actually result in an unhappy plant.

 Newly planted specimens benefit from consistent watering before establishment but, otherwise, the plants need very little special care.
 The 1- to 2-inch (2.5 to 5 cm.) long, red-lobed blooms will naturally fall off when they have been fertilized.

 How to Make an Ocotillo Bloom

 If you are frustrated by your plant’s inability to flower, take heart.
-Newly planted Ocotillos require some time to reestablish their root systems.
+Newly planted Ocotillos require some time to re-establish their root systems.
 This can inhibit blooming.
-Other factors that may delay flowering would be lack of water in late winter to early spring.
+Other factors that may delay flowering would be a lack of water in late winter to early spring.
 Excess fertilizer or rich soil can also cause Ocotillo to produce few to no flowers.

 These plants really need fairly harsh conditions to thrive.
 They aren’t going to produce flowers in a wet, cold area either.
-Mimicking their native conditions is the how to make an Ocotillo bloom.
-As with any plant, they will thrive and perform best if they are in a site that closely resembles their wild soil, lighting and moisture conditions.
+Mimicking their native conditions is how to make an Ocotillo bloom.
+As with any plant, they will thrive and perform best if they are in a site that closely resembles their wild soil, lighting, and moisture conditions.